Sebastianhju/Runeterra-5e/Rules/Languages.md

 **The Bilgewaterian language is a mix of most dialects and languages that has ben developed due to traveling merchants trying to communicate.
 Those from Piltover and Zaun most commonly speak and write Va-Nox.**

-### Bilgewater, Piltover And Zaun
-All languages appear here due to lots of traveling.
-Velarian is most prominent.

 # Exotic Languages
 |Language|Script|Typical Speakers|